croc-code/grunt-croc-qunit/README.md

 Also there are other distinctions from original grunt-contrib-qunit:

+-  additinal tasks for generating code coverage reports via [Istanbul][]
--  `bridge.js` script was modified to remove excess processing of QUnit.equal's arguments (see https://github.com/gruntjs/grunt-contrib-qunit/issues/44)
+-  `bridge.js` script was modified to remove excess processing of QUnit.equal's arguments (see [this issue](https://github.com/gruntjs/grunt-contrib-qunit/issues/44))
 -  `bridge.js` reports code coverage info from `window.__coverage__` as phantomjs' `qunit.coverage` event on test completion
 -  added `eventHandlers` option for qunit task